 The hail of 50-caliber machine gun fire that swept past Yoshio Ooki's canopy did little to dissuade his determined assault on the lone Flying Fortress.
 Leading his squadron into the battle, Ooki winged over to sweep wide around the bomber.
 The American pilot gave no indication of diverting from his suicidal course, so the Japanese squadron chose to take advantage of the situation by getting in front of him and attacking the bomber's most vulnerable position--the nose.

-As Ooki's squadron dove in with guns blistering the sky Zeamer was less than minute from completing his mission.
+As Ooki's squadron dove in with guns blistering the sky, Zeamer was less than a minute from completing his mission.
 He also knew the enemy would be on top of him in far less time than that.
-"The dumbest thing you can do with a B-17, when you're under attack against fighters, is to hold it straight and level," Jay recalled.
+"The dumbest thing you can do with a B-17 when you're under attack against fighters is to hold it straight and level," Jay recalled.
 "Everyone I know who did that (against two fighters) got shot down.
 But here are five coming in five different directions.
-I thought, 'My gosh, if I maneuver against one, I'll make myself better game to the others.'
+I thought, 'My gosh if I maneuver against one, I'll make myself a better game to the others.'
 That, coupled with the fact that the mapping was important, I kept going straight."